wangywUST/wangywust.github.io/ucmnlp.md

 ### 2. Visiting Students / Research Assistants / Interns

-We welcome outstanding students (including qualified PhD students, master and undergraduate students, either online or in-person) to join our lab and participate in cutting-edge research projects.
+We welcome students (including qualified PhD students, master and undergraduate students, either online or in-person) to join our lab and participate in cutting-edge research projects.

 ## Our Support and Expectations